-31.3.3 Sensors
+31.2.3 Sensors

-The sensors are mounted on the front, drive and tag axle (if applicable) wheel hubs (Fig. 46).
+The sensors are mounted on the front and drive axle wheel hubs (Fig. 47).
 The inductive sensors consist essentially of a permanent magnet with a round pole pin and a coil.
 The rotation of the toothed wheel alters the magnetic flux picked up by the coil, producing an alternating voltage, the frequency of which is proportional to wheel speed.
 When wheel speed decreases, magnetic flux decreases proportionately.
 Consequently, the electronic control unit will command the solenoid control valve to decrease the pressure at the corresponding brake chamber.